Understanding Dyslexia: More Than Just Reading and Spelling

 Be used for exam access arrangements

-This leaves many children in the maybe space:
+This leaves many children in a state of uncertainty:

 Possibly dyslexic